sirtimbly/daily-taskpaper-copier/README.md

 # What Is It?

+Plain-Text productivity.
+Create a new todo list file each day based on what was left in yesterday's file.

 The included `lib/daily.mjs` node script will copy the contents of the most recent `YYYY-MM-DD.taskpaper` file (from the parent directory by default) into a new file with today's date.

 Here's my template taskpaper file.